axa-ch/easy-config/README.md

 # Eslint Setup

-Set up your eslint config (`.eslintrc.js`) file as follows to enable the `@myaxa-config` eslint rules in your project
+Set up your eslint config (`.eslintrc.js`) file as follows to enable the `myaxa-config` eslint rules in your project

 ```js
 const { eslint } = require('@axa-ch/myaxa-config');